docker-hy/docker-hy.github.io/docs/part-2/section-4.md

 Let's containerize a NodeJS development environment.
 As you perhaps know [NodeJS](https://nodejs.org/en/) is a cross-platform JavaScript runtime that makes it possible to run JavaScript in your machine, servers and embedded devices, among many other platforms

-The setup requires some experteese on the way how NodeJS works.
+The setup requires some expertise on the way how NodeJS works.
 Here is a simplified explanation if you're not familiar: libraries are defined in `package.json` and `package-lock.json` and installed with `npm install`. [npm](https://www.npmjs.com/) is the Node package manager.

 To run application with the packages we have script defined in package.json that instructs Node to execute index.js, the main/entry file in this case the script is executed with `npm start`.
 The application already includes code to watch for changes in the filesystem and restart the application if any changes are detected.